 How do I know if I am a registered voter in Hong Kong?

-The list of Hong Kong voters, as well as the list of Filipino seafarers, may be found on the Commission on Elections (COMELEC) website or at the Philippine Consulate-General in Hong Kong.
-In the Philippines, only registered voters will be eligible to vote in the 2022 elections.
+The list of Hong Kong voters, as well as the list of Filipino seafarers, may be found on the Commission on Elections (COMELEC) website here or at the Philippine Consulate-General in Hong Kong.

 How does COMELEC decide on which voter records to deactivate?